AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 ![](How%20to%20use%20prompt%20emphasis.PNG)

-## Usage of "AND" for spacial composition
+## Usage of "AND" for spatial composition

 I'm unsure if I got this correct but...